Taking glacier drilling to it's limits

 by Janosch Beer, ETH Zurich - Laboratory of Hydraulics, Hydrology and Glaciology, Zurich, Switzerland

 This video was taken during our hot water drilling campaign on a small glacier in the South face of Alphubel (Switzerland).
-Parts of the terrain are as steep as 30-40 degree requiring us to build a platform in the ice and snow in order to secure the almost half a ton of drilling equipment.
+Parts of the terrain are as steep as 30-40 degree, requiring us to build a platform in the snow and ice to secure the almost half a ton of drilling equipment.

-Drilling at this spot was definitely at the limit not only regarding our own capabilities but also those of the Air Zermatt pilots who needed several attempts to place the material precisely into the small step in the terrain which we've prepared, all of this at almost 4000 m above sea level.
+Drilling at this location was certainly at the limit, not only regarding our own capabilities but also those of the Air Zermatt pilots who needed several attempts to place the material precisely inside the small step in the terrain which we've prepared, all of this at almost 4000 m above sea level.

 Category